 We will then check to verify that email forwarding has been set up correctly.

-It can take some time for the verification process, make sure not to leave the page before the result.
+It can take some time for the verification process, so be sure not to leave the page before you see the result.

 Once the verification is finished, click the green Done button to view the current settings.

 Changing the email will send you back through the verification process.

 Changing the sender name will change the name that appears as the sender for each email.